Simre1/reactive-markup-old/README.md

 The library ist currently still in a design stage and this minimal example only shows what could be possible.
 I would love to hear what others think about my ideas!

+Following Example outdated!
+Expect an update within a day!

 Here is a code example:
 ```haskell
 {-# LANGUAGE DataKinds #-}